TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/ParsingHtml/Index.rst

-There's much more that can be achieved with :code:`\TYPO3\CMS\Core\Html\HtmlParser` in particular more adavanced processing using callback methods that can perform additional work on each parsed element, including calling the HTML parser recursively.
+There's much more that can be achieved with :code:`\TYPO3\CMS\Core\Html\HtmlParser` in particular more advanced processing using callback methods that can perform additional work on each parsed element, including calling the HTML parser recursively.